srid/www.srid.ca/Thoughts/Stay niche.md

 [vitalik]: https://decrypt.co/53890/parler-vitalik-buterin-ethereum

-[^uk]: Or federation, as the UK House of Lords [made](https://reclaimthenet.org/uk-house-of-lords-blasts-big-tech-as-monopolizers-of-the-public-square-in-new-report/) its case in [its report](https://publications.parliament.uk/pa/ld5802/ldselect/ldcomuni/54/5408.htm#_idTextAnchor118)
+[^uk]: Until we get there federation might be an acceptable compromise, as the UK House of Lords [recommended](https://reclaimthenet.org/uk-house-of-lords-blasts-big-tech-as-monopolizers-of-the-public-square-in-new-report/) in [its report](https://publications.parliament.uk/pa/ld5802/ldselect/ldcomuni/54/5408.htm#_idTextAnchor118)
     > Social media services offer citizens unparalleled opportunities to share their opinions with others.
 However, this market is dominated by a small number of very powerful companies.
 Rather than allowing these platforms to monopolise the digital public square, there should be **a range of interlinked services between which users can freely choose and move**.
 The Digital Markets Unit should make structural interventions to increase competition, including **mandating interoperability**.